paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 #### Effective Date of 1992 Amendment
 Amendment by Pub.
 L. 102–251 effective on date on which Agreement between United States and Union of Soviet Socialist Republics on the Maritime Boundary, signed June 1, 1990, enters into force for United States, with authority to prescribe implementing regulations effective Mar.
 9, 1992, but with no such regulation to be effective until date on which Agreement enters into force for United States, see section 308 of Pub.
 L. 102–251, set out as a note under [section 773 of this title](./chapter-010-northern-pacific-halibut-fishing.md#section-773).

+#### Short Title of 2025 Amendment
+Pub.
+L. 118–229, § 1, Jan.
+4, 2025, 138 Stat.
+2824, provided that: “This Act [amending [section 1861a of this title](./chapter-038-fishery-conservation-and-management.md#section-1861a)] may be cited as the ‘Fishery Improvement to Streamline untimely regulatory Hurdles post Emergency Situation Act’ or the ‘FISHES Act’.”

 #### Short Title of 2022 Amendment
 Pub.
 L. 117–328, div.
 S, title I, § 101, Dec.
 29, 2022, 136 Stat.
 5259, provided that: “This title [amending sections 1802, 1826, and 1857 of this title and enacting provisions set out as a note under [section 1862 of this title](./chapter-038-fishery-conservation-and-management.md#section-1862)] may be cited as the ‘Driftnet Modernization and Bycatch Reduction Act’.”